Visit Website Book Event

 Tuition Fees

-For the two-year LLB (Hons) Law Accelerated and two-year BSc (Hons) Professional Policing Accelerated, the home fee is £11,100 per year.
+For the Two year LLB (Hons) Law Accelerated the home fee is £11,400 per year.
 You can apply for a government tuition fee loan to cover the cost of your degree.